persistenceOne/beth-price-feed/README.md

 Worker contains `currentPrice` method which returns current bATOM price in USD rounded to 8 decimal places.

-bATOM price calculation based on a next formula: `bETHPrice = ethPrice * stETHRate / bETHRate`, where:
+bATOM price calculation based on a next formula: `bATOMPrice = ethPrice * stETHRate / bATOMRate`, where:

 - `ethPrice` - current ETH/USD price retrieved from the Chainlink's ETH/USD feed contract
 - `stETHRate` - current stETH/ETH spot price retrieved from the Curve stETH pool contract
-- `bETHRate` - current stETH/bATOM rate retrieved from the AnchorVault contract.
+- `bATOMRate` - current stETH/bATOM rate retrieved from the AnchorVault contract.
 Always greater than or equal 1.

 Feed can use multiple Ethereum JSON-RPC nodes to improve fault-tolerance.